-The U.S. Department of the Treasury (Treasury) and its Internal Revenue Service (IRS) are authorized to interpret and enforce the provisions of the Internal Revenue Code (the Code), including the LIHTC found at Section 42 of the Code.
-The Secretary of HUD is required to designate DDAs and QCTs by Section 42(d)(5)(C) of the Code.
-In order to assist in understanding HUD's mandated designation of DDAs and QCTs for use in administering Section 42, a summary of the section is provided.
-The following summary does not purport to bind Treasury or the IRS in any way, nor does it purport to bind HUD, since HUD has authority to interpret or administer the Code only in instances where it receives explicit delegation.
+The U.S. Department of the Treasury (Treasury) and its Internal Revenue Service (IRS) are authorized to interpret and enforce the provisions of the Code, including the LIHTC found at section 42 of the Code.
+The Secretary of HUD is required to designate DDAs and QCTs by section 42(d)(5)(C) (redesignated section 42(d)(5)(B) by the Housing and Economic Recovery Act of 2008) of the Code.
+In order to assist in understanding HUD's mandated designation of DDAs and QCTs for use in administering section 42, a summary of the section is provided.
+The following summary does not purport to bind Treasury or the IRS in any way, nor does it purport to bind HUD, since HUD has authority to interpret or administer the Code only in instances where it receives explicit statutory delegation.

-Summary of Low-Income Housing Tax Credit
+Summary of the Low-Income Housing Tax Credit

 The LIHTC is a tax incentive intended to increase the availability of lowincome housing.
 Section 42 provides an income tax credit to owners of newly constructed or substantially rehabilitated low-income rental housing projects.
 The dollar amount of the LIHTC available for allocation by each state (credit ceiling) is limited by population.
-Each state is allowed a credit ceiling based on a statutory formula indicated at Section 42(h)(3).
-States may carry forward unallocated credits derived from the credit ceiling for one year; however, to the extent these unallocated credits are not used by then, the credits go into a national pool to be redistributed to states as additional credit.
+Each state is allowed a credit ceiling based on a statutory formula indicated at section 42(h)(3).
+States may carry forward unallocated credits derived from the credit ceiling for one year; however, to the extent such unallocated credits are not used by then, the credits go into a national pool to be redistributed to states as additional credit.
 State and local housing agencies allocate the state's credit ceiling among low-income housing buildings whose owners have applied for the credit.
-Besides Section 42 credits derived from the credit ceiling, states may also provide Section 42 credits to owners of buildings based on the percentage of certain building costs financed by tax-exempt bond proceeds.
+Besides section 42 credits derived from the credit ceiling, states may also provide section 42 credits to owners of buildings based on the percentage of certain building costs financed by taxexempt bond proceeds.
 Credits provided under the tax-exempt bond "volume cap" do not reduce the credits available from the credit ceiling.

 The credits allocated to a building are based on the cost of units placed in service as low-income units under particular minimum occupancy and maximum rent criteria.
-In general, a building must meet one of two thresholds to be eligible for the LIHTC: either 20 percent of the units must be rent-restricted and occupied by tenants with incomes no higher than 50 percent of the Area Median Gross Income (AMGI), or 40 percent of the units must be rent-restricted and occupied by tenants with incomes no higher than 60 percent of AMGI.
-The term "rentrestricted" means that gross rent, including an allowance for utilities, cannot exceed 30 percent of the tenant's imputed income limitation (i.e., 50 percent or 60 percent of AMGI).
+In general, a building must meet one of two thresholds to be eligible for the LIHTC: Either 20 percent of the units must be rent-restricted and occupied by tenants with incomes no higher than 50 percent of the Area Median Gross Income (AMGI), or 40 percent of the units must be rent-restricted and occupied by tenants with incomes no higher than 60 percent of AMGI.
+The term "rent-restricted" means that gross rent, including an allowance for tenant-paid utilities, cannot exceed 30 percent of the tenant's imputed income limitation (i.e., 50 percent or 60 percent of AMGI).
 The rent and occupancy thresholds remain in effect for at least 15 years, and building owners are required to enter into agreements to maintain the lowincome character of the building for at least an additional 15 years.